A topic from the subject of Quantum Chemistry in Chemistry.

 Application of Quantum Chemistry

-Quantum chemistry applies quantum mechanics to chemical systems to understand their behavior and properties.
+Quantum chemistry applies the principles of quantum mechanics to chemical systems.
+This allows us to understand and predict their behavior and properties at a fundamental level, going beyond classical chemical approaches.

 Key Points